partha20in/perfectNumber/README.md

 ### Task ###
 API list:
-http://localhost:8080/swagger-ui.html (Swagger api for showing API list and its design) http://localhost:8080/app/api/v1/perfectNumbers/5 (API to validate a number is Perfect or not) http://localhost:8080/app/api/v1/perfectNumbersRange/startNumber/1/endNumber/100 (API to find list of Perfect numbers within a range of numbers)
+http://localhost:8080/swagger-ui.html (Swagger api for displaying API list and its design) http://localhost:8080/app/api/v1/perfectNumbers/5 (API to validate a number is Perfect or not) http://localhost:8080/app/api/v1/perfectNumbersRange/startNumber/1/endNumber/1000 (API to find list of Perfect numbers within a range of numbers)

 Basic login details from web-browser:
 username: worldline